ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.es-us.md

 ---
-title: Configuring an IPV6 block in a vRack
+title: Configuring an IPV6 block in a vRack (EN)
 excerpt: This guide will show you how to configure a block of public IPV6 addresses for use with the vRack
 updated: 2024-04-19
 flag: hidden